 Providing secure credentials¶

-Sensitive credentials cannot be provided in plain text, and instead must be provided in a secrets file either from local secret sources such as Kubernetes secrets, or from secure Cloud services such as AWS Secrets Manager and AWS System Manager Parameter Store.
+Sensitive credentials cannot be provided in plain text, and instead must be provided in a secrets file either from local secret sources such as Kubernetes secrets, or from Cloud secrets managers services.
 It is recommended for auditability that you create a new system user for Okera in your underlying database, and use those credentials in your Okera connection.
 Note that this system user will need to have read access on your data.

 Supported secure credential stores:

 awssm://- AWS Secrets Manager

 gcpsm://- GCP Secret Manager